WillBishop/RaspberryPython/InCommand/README.md

 ### Licencing
 The code in this repository is licenced under the **[General Public License version 3](http://www.gnu.org/licenses/gpl-3.0.en.html)**.
 ```
-A regeidt and CMD unblocker in Python.
+A Registry Editor and CMD unblocker in Python.
 Copyright (C) 2016  lenku

 This program is free software: you can redistribute it and/or modify